invidian/secure-and-reproducible-arch-linux/README.md

 gpg --import $TEMPORARY_VOLUME/${KEYID}-signed.gpg
 ```

-##### Transfering keys into YubiKeys

 #### Generating Secure Boot keys

+This guide use Secure Boot to protect your machines against bootloader-level malware and to prevent unauthorized code execution on your machine.
+To use Secure Boot, you must generate your own set of keys for Secure Boot, which key used for signing the kernels will be stored on YubiKey.
+For that, you need PIV applet configured as explained in [Setting up PIV applet](#setting-up-piv-applet) section.

 ##### Checking if YubiKey PIV slot is in use

+If you used your YubiKey before, it is good to check if there are any existing certificates on the key to avoid overriding it.

 ###### Checking if YubiKey PIV slot has certificate

-To check if your YubiKey PIV slot has some certificate generated, run the following command:
+To check if your YubiKey PIV slot has some certificate generated on a given slot, run the command below.
+In this case, we check slot `9c`:

 ```sh
 ykman piv export-certificate 9c -